Phase Noise in RF and Microwave Amplifiers: Abstract

-Understanding the amplifier phase noise is a critical issue in numerous fields of engineering and physics, like oscillators, frequency synthesis, telecommunications, radars, spectroscopy, in the emerging domain of microwave photonics, and in more exotic domains like radio astronomy, particle accelerators, etc.
+Understanding the amplifier phase noise is a critical issue in numerous fields of engineering and physics, like oscillators, frequency synthesis, telecommunications, radars, and spectroscopy; in the emerging domain of microwave photonics; and in more exotic fields like radio astronomy, particle accelerators, etc.

 This article analyzes the two main types of phase noise in amplifiers, white and flicker.
-Consequently, the phase-noise power spectral density of the random phase $\varphi(t)$ is $S_\varphi(f)=b_0+b_{-1}/f$.
-Phase noise results from adding white noise to the RF spectrum around the carrier.
-For a given amount of RF noise added, $b_0$ is proportional to the inverse of the carrier power $P_0$.
-By contrast, $b_{-1}$ is a constant parameter of the amplifier, in a wide range of carrier power.
-Accordingly, the flicker phase noise $b_{-1}/f$ is independent of $P_0$.
-This fact has amazing consequences on different amplifier topologies.
+So, the power spectral density of the random phase $\varphi(t)$ is $S_\varphi(f)=b_0+b_{-1}/f$.
+White phase noise results from adding white noise to the RF spectrum in the carrier region.
+For a given RF noise level, $b_0$ is proportional to the inverse of the carrier power $P_0$.
+By contrast, $b_{-1}$ is a parameter of the amplifier, constant in a wide range of $P_0$.
+The consequences are the following.
 Connecting $m$ equal amplifiers in parallel, $b_{-1}$ is $1/m$ times that of one device.
 Cascading $m$ equal amplifiers, $b_{-1}$ is $m$ times that of one amplifier.
-Recirculating the signal in an amplifier so that the gain increases by a power of $m$ (a factor of $m$ in dB) due to positive feedback (regeneration), which for integer $m$ is similar to the case of $m$ amplifiers, we find that $b_{-1}$ is $m^2$ times that of the amplifier alone.
+Recirculating the signal in an amplifier so that the gain increases by a power of $m$ (a factor of $m$ in dB) due to positive feedback (regeneration), we find that $b_{-1}$ is $m^2$ times that of the amplifier alone.
 The feedforward amplifier exhibits extremely low $b_{-1}$ thanks to the fact that the carrier is ideally nulled at the input of its internal error amplifier.

-Starting from the fact that near-dc flicker exists in all electronic devices, although generally not accessible from outside, the simplest model for the $1/f$ phase noise is that the near-dc $1/f$ noise phase-modulates the carrier through some parametric effect in the semiconductor.
+Starting from the fact that near-dc flicker exists in all electronic devices, even if generally not accessible from outside, the simplest model for phase flickering is that the near-dc $1/f$ noise modulates the carrier through some parametric effect in the semiconductor.
 This model predicts the behavior of the (simple) amplifier and of the different amplifier topologies.
 Numerous measurements on amplifiers from different technologies, also including some old samples, and in a wide frequency range (HF to microwaves), validate the theory.
 In turn, our results provide design guidelines and suggestions for improved CAD simulations.